Fatma Sultan (daughter of Selim I): Biography

 She was first married in 1516 to Mustafa Pasha, governor of Antakya; however they divorced when it turned out that he was homosexual and had no interest in her.
+In a letter written to her father, she expresses her distress.
+She complains that her husband's open display of homosexual tendencies deeply offends her, saying, "My royal padishah, I have not smiled for one day, for one hour since my coming here one year ago...
+I am going mad as if I were a widow.
+My royal sultan, my dearest dad, my state cannot be expressed with a pen".

-Then, she married in 1522 to Kara Ahmed Pasha, who was the Grand Vizier of the Ottoman Empire between 1553 and 1555, and they had two daughters.
-After his execution, she went to live in Bursa or, according to other sources, was forcibly married in 1555 to Hadim Ibrahim Pasha, presumably as a punishment for her intrigues.
+Then, she married in 1522 to Kara Ahmed Pasha, who was the Grand Vizier of the Ottoman Empire between 1553 and 1555, and maybe they had two daughters.
+After his execution, she went to live in Bursa or, according to other sources, was forcibly married in 1562 to Hadim Ibrahim Pasha, presumably as a punishment for her intrigues.
 However, it turned out to be the happiest of all her marriages.